firmworks/FileViewer/docs/advanced-config.md

    1. Preview of the Document - You can click this thumbnail to access the Salesforce modal preview of the file.

-   1. All tags on the Content Document object - You can click the pencil new to a Tab to edit them in the preview tile.
+   1. All tags on the Content Document object - You can click the pencil next to a Tag to edit them in the preview tile.

 #### List View